Entangled photons from quantum-dot-cavity systems under non-Markovian decoherence by pulsed excitation: Conclusions

 \section{Conclusions}

-We have introduced and implemented an extension of the TEMPO method for computing the non-Markovian dynamics of systems with large Hilbert spaces, subject to the restriction that the system can be divided into a part that interacts with the environment and a non-interacting part.
+We have used the numerically exact uniTEMPO method in combination with a degeneracy trick to model the non-Markovian dynamics of a system with large Hilbert space dimension.
 We have applied this method to the problem of computing the entanglement of photon pairs emitted from the biexciton state of the quantum dot via cavity-enhanced two-photon emission, and subject to both non-Markovian phonon-induced decoherence and pulsed laser excitations.
 We have found that the approximate polaron master equation gives accurate results for the concurrence in the regimes that we have considered, thus significantly shortening the computational times of temporal behavior of photon entanglement, which decreases with both the duration of the laser pulse and the temperature of the phonon bath.

 Future work will look at the optimal cavity coupling regime, in terms of the Purcell and quality factors of the cavity, which is a problem of significant experimental relevance.
-Further interesting extensions of this analysis include two-colour excitation schemes, in which photon emission is suppressed during the excitation cycle and entanglement would thus grow~\cite{Heinisch2024}, and an exploration of the trade-offs between figures of merit such as concurrence, efficiency, and indistinguishability~\cite{Cosacchi2021, Iles-Smith2017, Vannucci2023}.

-{\it Note added}: During the preparation of this manuscript, a related work by Cochin et al. appeared~\cite{Cochin2026}, which demonstrates a new method for reducing the computational cost of building process tensors for large systems.
+A further interesting extension of this analysis would be to explore the trade-offs between figures of merit such as concurrence, efficiency, indistinguishability and single-photon purity~\cite{Fischer2016, Iles-Smith2017, Gustin2018, Bauch2021, Bauch2023, Bracht2023, Vannucci2023, Heinisch2026}, the latter two of which are not easily computed using a polaron master equation method due to the necessary non-Markovian extension to the quantum regression theorem that is used to calculate two-time correlations~\cite{McCutcheon2016, Cosacchi2021}.
+We also emphasise the need to develop protocols that can exploit this unconventional source of hyperentangled photon pairs~\cite{Simon2005}.